Code-Institute-Submissions/milestone-1-THE-A-TEAM/TESTING.md

     **FIX:**
-    Worked fine on all other browsers, it seemed that IE11 was not sizing the jumbotron correctly, but all the styling looked ok. so tried adding xs to the end of the DIV's col-12 and this worked.
+    Worked fine on all other browsers, it seemed that IE11 was not sizing the jumbotron correctly, but all the styling looked ok.
+    As IE11 is so old, thought it may have bootstrap issues so tried adding xs to the end of the DIV's col-12 and this worked.

 3. **Team page - Profile cards**